eu-cdse/documentation/APIs.md

 on the data collection, area, time range or any other selection criteria available in the search APIs

 ### Catalog APIs news
-This section provides the detailed information about upcoming changes and the changelog of the implemented updates.
+This section provides detailed information about upcoming changes and the changelog of the implemented updates.
 The releases include all APIs interfaces.
-To avoid disruption to your scripts or apps, we recommend reviewing the upcoming changes and the latest release notes described below.
+To avoid disruption to your scripts or apps, we recommend reviewing the upcoming changes and the latest release notes described below:

 #### 1. [Upcoming changes](APIs/UpcomingChanges.qmd)
 Upcoming changes to be implemented to Catalog APIs.